I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-kesetkernelstackswapenable.md

 );
 ````

-## -parameters
+## Parameters

-### -param Enable [in]
+`Enable`

 Specifies whether to enable swapping of the stack that belongs to the calling thread.
 If <b>TRUE</b>, swapping is enabled and the contents of the stack can be paged in and out of memory.
 If <b>FALSE</b>, swapping is disabled and the stack is memory-resident.

-## -returns
+## Return Value

 <b>KeSetKernelStackSwapEnable</b> returns a BOOLEAN value that indicates whether stack swapping was enabled at the time that the call was initiated.
 This value is <b>TRUE</b> if stack swapping was previously enabled and is <b>FALSE</b> if it was disabled.

-## -remarks
+## Remarks

 A kernel-mode driver can call this routine to control whether its stack is pageable or locked in memory.

 Stack swapping can occur only if the thread is in a wait state that was caused by a request from a user-mode application.
 Stack swapping never occurs for wait states that are initiated by kernel-mode components, regardless of whether stack swapping is enabled.